(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 You can sell your coin for more than that if it is in good condition.
 The coin should look pretty and has no damage…

-Grading companies call well-preserved coins “mint state”, which means it is unscratched, uncirculated and it was well stored a short time after it is was minted.
+Grading companies call well-preserved coins “mint state”.
+This means it is unscratched, uncirculated and it was well stored a short time after it is was minted.

-Since it has no precious metal content in it, nobody was taking care of the 1965 quarter or storing it in good condition.
+Since it has no precious metal content in it, nobody was taking care of the 1965 quarter.

-Therefore, mint state 1965 quarters are relatively rare and can be sold for somewhere between 1 dollar and 50 dollars depending on the grade.
+So, mint state 1965 quarters are relatively rare.
+They can be sold for somewhere between 1 dollar and 50 dollars depending on the grade.

 Is that it?
 Is that the maximum that I can make selling the 1965 quarter?